PenguinEmpire/PenguinEmpire.github.io/docs/learn-to-code/docusaurus/tutorial-basics/deploy-your-site.md

 The `build` folder is now served at [http://localhost:3000/](http://localhost:3000/).

 You can now deploy the `build` folder **almost anywhere** easily, **for free** or very small cost (read the **[Deployment Guide](https://docusaurus.io/docs/deployment)**).

+## Build and deploy your site to Github Pages
+We use [Github Actions](https://github.com/PenguinEmpire/PenguinEmpire.github.io/actions) to build and deploy the production version of our site to: [https://github.com/PenguinEmpire/PenguinEmpire.github.io/](https://github.com/PenguinEmpire/PenguinEmpire.github.io/)